asewvtft545456/MangaTranslator/README.md

 I recommend running the program within a virtual environment.

 If you're using VScode, open the repository, go to the command pallete, type "Create Environment", and click.
-Vscode will create the virtual environment and install everything in requirement.txt .
+Vscode will create the virtual environment and install everything in requirement.txt.
+If it doesn't type "pip install -r requirements.txt" in the terminal.

 If you don't have VScode, open the repo within your IDE and go to the terminal:
 1) Type "virtualenv venv"